gpicron/ssb-code-of-conduct/README.md

 ## Compliance with SSB protocols

-A description of the protocols and standards that must be followed when developing and deploying applications on the SSB mainnet, including message and feed replication, peer-to-peer communication, and data integrity.

 The mechanism proposed implies that all Application connecting to the SSB mainnet must implement the SSB-DID protocol.
 An additional protocol may be needed or included in the SSB-DID protocol to implement the communication by